usbman01/WCH-8-Bit-x51-controllers/README.md

 Ports differ from the original ones, they also can be configured as PUSH/PULL and OC besides the normal x51 mode.
 Some ports can be maped to alternate pins

 ## USB:
 The USB Core supports max 8 endpoints (4 In / 4 Out) besides the control endpoint.
 The core supports FS (fullspeed 12Mbit) as well as LS (low speed 1.5Mbit).
-The CH554 supports USB hostmode too.
+The CH554 additionally supports USB hostmode.

 ## Flash:
 The flash (up to 16k) is a bit odd.
 It does not need to be errased prior writing and always stores 16 bits starting at even addresses.
 The last 2kb starting at 0x3800 usually contain a bootloader and might be in most cases WR protected.